Dr Ian Scott - personal details

 I received my undergraduate degree in Politics and History from the Manchester Metropolitan University in 1988, an MA in American History and Institutions from the University of Keele in 1990, and a PhD also from Keele in 1996.
 I have taught American Studies at Crewe and Alsager College (later Faculty of MMU), Keele and the Open University.
 I joined the staff at Manchester in 1994 and was as Programme Director from 2000-2003.

 I served on the Peer Review Panel of the Arts and Humanities Research Council between 2008-12.
 I was the Conference Coordinator for the annual meeting of the British Association for American Studies (BAAS) at Manchester in 2012.
-Since 2012 I've been a member of the Art, Culture and Ethics in Black and White Network invesitgating and re-examining the issues and controversies surrounding 100 years of D.W.
+Since 2012 I've been a member of the Art, Culture and Ethics in Black and White Network investigating and re-examining the issues and controversies surrounding 100 years of D.W.
 Griffth's The Birth of a Nation film.
-I sit on the editorial board for the War, Culture and Soceity publications series through Bloomsbury.
+I sit on the editorial board for the War, Culture and Soceity publications series for Bloomsbury.
 Since 2011 I have working with docdays Productions in Berlin, Germany as a historical advisor and script editor.
-Our first collaboraton, the documentary film Projections of America, was released in 2015 and is ot be broadcast on PBS in 2015-16.
+Our first collaboraton, the documentary film Projections of America, was released in 2015, shown at festivals around the world, and is to be broadcast on PBS in 2016.